-- ► Take the appliance out of operation. - ▶ Appliance with batteries: Remove the batteries.
+- Appliance with batteries: Remove the batteries.
 For description, see Maintenance chapter. - If possible: Remove lamps without destroying them.

-11.2 Disposing of the appliance in an environmentally friendly manner place batteries in separate plastic bags and never put these batteries in household garbage or recycling bins.
+11.2 Disposing of the appliance in an environmentally friendly manner

 The appliance still contains valuable materials and must be collected separately from unsorted municipal waste so it can be recycled.